-North Bay Stand Down has been assisting homeless and/or at-risk veterans for twelve years in the counties of Napa, Solano, Sonoma and Yolo, California.
+North Bay Stand Down has been assisting homeless and/or at-risk veterans since 2002 in the counties of Napa, Solano, Sonoma and Yolo, California.
 We recently added Lake and Mendocino counties because they did not previously have a Stand Down available in their area.
 We do not turn away veterans from other counties (Alameda, Contra Costa, Sacramento, San Francisco, etc.).
 During this time we have provided services to 2,209 veterans and hot meals, showers and sleeping bags to 254 family members.
 Through 2013, 1,705 court cases have been adjudicated, 433 DMV ID cards issued, 23,000+ pieces of clothing and bedding have been issued, 19,000+ meals have been served and 5,600+ volunteers have assisted our veterans.
 Over 90% of all funds raised are utilized for direct services to the homeless veterans who attend the Stand Down.
+We are an all-volunteer organization.

 We became a 501(c)(3) organization - North Bay Operation Hand Up – in July 2008 (ID #26-1899796).